kevinhainline/NIRCPrepareMock/README.md

 column including the filters that are desired.
 Finally, the make fits flag is set, so two fits files will also be created.

+It is also possible to supply a list of IDs to create a subsample, using the `-iIDs` flag:

+`% python JAGUAR_to_Subsample.py -in /Path/To/Your/Mock_Catalog_Files/ -rid 0 -iID your_list_of_IDs.dat -fi filters.dat -mf`

+This will produce the file `ID_output_list.dat` (and a fits version if the `-mf` flag is set).

 ### `Subsample_to_NoisySubsample.py`
 This script takes in the output files from `JAGUAR_to_Subsample.py` and then adds noise to the fluxes, producing noisy fluxes and uncertainties depending on the HST and/or NIRCam depths you specify.
 Because these depths are driven by the CANDELs survey (Grogin et al) and the JADES survey, only those filters will be produced.
-Currently, the HST noise addition is very simple, while the NIRCam addition will take into account the size, estimating an aperture correction.
+Currently, the HST and NIRCam uncertainties are derived based on calculating the flux and errors through an aperture based on the size and sersic index, and stacking individual images.
 ```
 usage: Subsample_to_NoisySubsample.py [-h] -in INPUT_FILE -out OUTPUT_FILE
 		                                      -hst HST_DEPTH -ni NIRCAM_DEPTH -fi